matematiflo/CompAssistedMath2023/Lean/README.md

 This is the GitHub repository for the *Introduction to Lean* part of the **(Pro)Seminar on computer-assisted mathematics**, held at the University of Heidelberg in the Summer Semester of 2023.

-Below you will find the program of the seminar.
+Below you will find the programme of the seminar.
 For each week, there is a corresponding `.lean` file, which you can use to practice.
 You can also view a markdown version of the weekly files by clicking on the corresponding `.md` files.

 In order to work on the `.lean` files, several options are available:

-* Download the file (either manually or by cloning or forking this repository) and open it in your [CoCalc](https://cocalc.com) account.
+* Download the file and open it in your [CoCalc](https://cocalc.com) account.
-* Open it in *Codespaces* directly from the present repository.
-In that case, you may not be able to save your changes.
+* Fork the [Comp_assisted_math](https://github.com/matematiflo/Comp_assisted_math) repo sitory and, from your own GitHub account, open a *Codespace*.
+You will need to install the Lean 3 extension for that Codespace.
+You can do that directly from the Codespace VS code emulator.
 * Install *Lean 3* on your computer by following the instructions [here](https://leanprover-community.github.io/get_started.html).
+Then download the file and open it in VS Code.

 Be aware that *Lean 4* is not backwards-compatible with *Lean 3* and that the `.lean` files in this repository will not work in *Lean 4*.

+**Programme of the *Lean* part of the seminar:**

+1. Equalities in *Lean* (a first glance)
+1.